 The measurements shown above use the default pre-travel setting (1.0mm).
 The actuation force remains the same regardless of what you have your pre-travel distance set to.

-The Wooting two HE has exceptionally low latency.
+The Wooting two HE has superb single-key latency performance and delivers an extremely consistent and responsive-feeling experience for playing games in any genre at a casual or competitive level.
 This measurement was obtained using the settings designed to deliver the lowest latency possible.
 Tachyon Mode was enabled, and the pre-travel distance was set to 0.1mm.
-With Tachyon mode disabled, and the pre-travel distance left at its default setting (1.0mm), the latency is 3.5ms, which is still incredibly low.

 The Wooting two HE uses the Wootility software for customization.
 The software is easy to use and comes with helpful definitions of the various features available.
 Beyond the usual key remapping, macro programming, and lighting effects customization, Wootility also lets you adjust the pre-travel distance, enable various additional features, and set the board to an analog or a digital mode.
 In analog mode, you can set analog bindings to your keys to replicate a joystick controller.
 For example, in a driving game or flight simulator, the keyboard will recognize how far you've depressed a key and register a slight turn or sharper turn.
 You can assign Xbox or classic controller buttons to your keyboard and even adjust the curve of the analog input from preset options to get the feel from the inputs that you want.
 There's also a web version of the software called Wootility Web that offers all of the customization options and features.